-The Company's deferred revenues consist of advance payments for microturbine products, parts, accessories, and FPP contracts, but not yet delivered (contract liabilities), as well as advance payments on service obligations and extended warranties.
-The current portion of deferred revenue is included in deferred revenue and the non-current portion of deferred revenue is included in deferred revenue, non-current liabilities in the Condensed Consolidated Balance Sheets.
+The Company's deferred revenues consist of advance payments for microturbine products, parts, accessories and parts ordered under FPP contracts, but not yet delivered (contract liabilities), as well as advance payments on service obligations and extended warranties.
+The current portion of deferred revenue is included in deferred revenue and the non-current portion of deferred revenue is included in Deferred revenue, non-current liabilities in the Condensed Consolidated Balance Sheets.